-In Edwin Land's first lecture at a Friday Evening Discourse at the Royal Institution, London on April 28, 1961 he used real papers as a part of a series of experiments including red and white projections.2 For Land, it was the turning point from photographic projections to experiments with controlled reflectance and illuminants.
+In Edwin Land's first Lecture at a Friday Evening Discourse in the Royal Institution, London on April 28, 1961 he used real papers as a part of a series of experiments including red and white projections.1 This was the turning point from photographic projections to experiments with controlled reflectance and illuminants.
 More important it was the turning point from the dimensionless coordinate system as a physical description of the stimulus to the psychophysical quantity lightness as the determinant of color.
 Up until this lecture Land had been trying to correlate the colors he saw with the physical stimulus.
 He knew that colorimetry was of little help beyond calculating quanta catch of receptors.
-His experiments with Nigel Daw showed that adaptation, specifically, the change of receptor sensitivity in response to light, could not account for color appearance.
-They projected red and white images of ambiguous objects to naive observers using 1 microsecond duration flashes.
-Color memory and adaptation could not explain the colors in ambiguous displays seen for the first time with so few photons.3 Land knew spatial factors were important, but he did not know how to put the model of human color vision together.
-In his process of persistent exploration he made the critical observation that color appearance correlated with the triplet of lightness appearances in long-, middle-, and shortwave light.^{4,5} This idea created a halfway point between the physical measurement of cone quanta catch and color appearance.
-If we found a physical model whose output correlated the appearances ranging from white to black, then that mechanism could be used three times in parallel to predict colors.
+His one microsecond flash experiments with Nigel Daw showed that adaptation could not account for colors.
+Color memory could not explain the colors in displays seen for the first time.2 He knew spatial factors were important, but he did not know how to put the system together.
+In his process of persistent exploration he made the critical observation that color appearance correlated with the triplet of lightness appearance in long-, middle-, and short-wave light.^{3,4} This idea created a halfway point in finding the physical correlation for color appearance.
+If we found a physical correlation for the appearances ranging from white to black, then that mechanism could be used three times in parallel to predict colors.
 This observation transformed the study of color to a need for understanding how the eye sees whites, grays and blacks.

 Land's observation still stands.
 The triplet of apparent lightnesses correlates with color.
 The observation is important because a variety of different phenomena can influence lightness, such as simultaneous contrast, the Cornsweet effect, assimilation, and spatial blur of the retinal image.
-Regardless of the cause of the lightness shifts, when two identical physical objects look different, color appearances correlate with their L, M, S lightnesses.67 In an effective color assimilation display there are two sets of nine square redbrown patches on a yellow and blue striped background.
+Regardless of the cause of the lightness shifts, when two identical physical objects look different, color appearances correlate with their L, M, S lightnesses.5 In an effective color assimilation display there are two sets of nine square red-brown patches on a yellow and blue striped background.
 On the left the red-brown patches fall on top of the yellow stripes and on the right they fall on the blue stripes.
 The left patches appear a purple red, while the right ones appear a yellow orange.
 In other words, the left patches appear more blue and the right ones more yellow.
-Color assimilation displays exhibit larger color effects than color contrast.8 In assimilation, predominantly black surrounds make grays appear darker, while in contrast, black surrounds make grays appear lighter.
-Figure 1 shows the color display and the R, G, B separations for this effective color assimilation display.
-Identical square patches appear different colors.
-In the R separation the corresponding patches are lighter on the right; in the G separation the patches on the right are lighter; in the B separation the patches are darker on the right.
-Whenever
+Color assimilation displays exhibit larger color effects than color contrast.6 In assimilation, predominantly black surrounds make grays appear darker, while in contrast, black surrounds make grays appear lighter.
+Figure 1 shows the R, G, B separations for this effective color assimilation display.
+In the R separation the corresponding patches are lighter on the right; in the G separations are lighter and B separation is darker, then that patch will appear more yellow.
+Whenever B separation is lighter and R and G separations are darker, then that patch will appear more blue.
+Colors correlate with R, G, B lightnesses.
+This is the observation that Land made 40 years ago and named the phenomenon Retinex.